 - Confident body language.
 If you are in a physical meeting and they offer you a drink, take it.
 Observe the social distancing rules, take a mask, and wash your hands before you meet with them.
 Sit upright with great eye contact, plant your feet on the floor and take a drink and breathe through your nose to settle your nerves.
 You have got this!
 Don’t ramble and be concise.

 - Show enthusiasm and ask for the job!
 You would be surprised when we receive feedback on unsuccessful placements that the interviewer will say “they just didn’t seem to be that interested”.
 Whether it is nerves or complacency, if you want the job, don’t forget to tell your interviewer that you would really love to work for them!
 Enthusiasm counts.

 - Ask questions.
 You have reached the end of your interview and the people say: “do you have any questions?”
 Tumbleweed moment… Asking questions is good.
 You will go a long way towards selling yourself by just asking great questions.
 You can ask about the company, the job, the group, and opinion-based questions like: “What do you feel is the biggest challenge someone new will face when stepping into this role?”.

-- Finally, closing statement – thank you for their time, sum up what you would bring to the role, you could ask: “Is there anything else you think you would like further clarification on or that we haven’t covered already?”
-Shows confidence even if you are not feeling it!
-Try and understand what the next stage will be, and timescales involved.
+- Finally, closing statement – thank them for their time, sum up what you would bring to the role, you could ask: “Is there anything else you think you would like further clarification on or that we haven’t covered already?”
+It shows confidence even if you are not feeling it!
+Try and understand what the next stage will be, and the timescales involved.